cypress-io/cypress-design/components/Icon/ReadMe.md

 # Icon

+2 types of icons are in here, one is "animated" and the other is static.
+The "animated" icons have an animated prop to change their state with an animation.

 <div class="grid grid-cols-4 bg-white gap-[8px] max-w-[86vw] justify-items-center items-center h-[50vh] overflow-auto py-[16px] my-[32px] border border-gray-50 shadow">
   <div class="h-[48px] text-center flex flex-col items-center justify-end gap-[8px]" v-for="icon, iconName of iconsMetadata" :key="iconName">
     <Icon :name="iconName" />